hknutzen/Netspoc/benefits.markdown

 1. Named rulesets (services) allow to generate understandable reports.

-1. A central ruleset is valuable and consistent resource during security audits.
+1. A central ruleset is a valuable and consistent resource during security audits.